DirkChristianBecker/unity-yaml-rust/README.md

 # unity-yaml-rust

-`unity-yaml-rust` is a pure Rust YAML parser for Unity.
+`unity-yaml-rust` is a pure Rust YAML parser, meant to parse Unity YAML Files.

 Add Unity YAML spec and mutable access Base on [yaml-rust](https://github.com/chyh1990/yaml-rust)

 ## Quick Start

-Since this version of unity-yaml-rust is not (yet?) available via cargo, add the following to the Cargo.toml of your project:
+Since this version of unity-yaml-rust is not available via cargo, add the following to the Cargo.toml of your project:

 ```toml
 [dependencies]